Elizabeth Farrelly: Architectural practice

 Farrelly practised as an architect in London until 1988, working at Pollard Thomas and Edwards Architects, London; at JASMaD Architects, Auckland; and Warren and Mahoney, Christchurch.

 Public service

-In Sydney, she served as an independent Councillor of the City of Sydney from 1991 to 1995, where she was a member of the Central Sydney Planning Committees, Chair of the Civic Design Sub-Committee and member with Paul Keating of the Project Control Group for the East Circular Quay redevelopment adjacent to the Sydney Opera House.
+From 1991 to 1995, she served as an independent on the council of the City of Sydney, and was a member of the Central Sydney Planning Committees, Chair of the Civic Design Sub-Committee, and member, with Paul Keating, of the Project Control Group for the East Circular Quay redevelopment, adjacent to the Sydney Opera House.
 Her interest focussed on the quality of the city's public spaces.
 She served as a juror for design awards such as Parramatta Design Excellence Awards and the Royal Australian Institute of Architects Awards.

-Farrelly also ran in the 2022 Strathfield state by-election, coming in 3rd place and receiving 9.85% of total first preference votes.
-She is an independent candidate for the NSW Legislative Council in the 2023 election.
+Farrelly ran as an independent in the 2022 Strathfield state by-election, coming in third place with 9.85% of first preference votes.
+She was also an independent candidate for the Legislative Council in the 2023 New South Wales state election.